GKM sheaves and nonorientable surface group representations: Introduction

 where $X_j$ is the union of $T$-orbits of dimension less than or equal to $j$.
-The pair $(X_1, X_0)$ is called the \textbf{one-skeleton} of $X$.
-It follows from consideration of the long exact sequence of the pair that the image of (\ref{glnbongnpabnr}) lands in the kernel of the boundary map
+The pair $(X_1, X_0)$ is called the \emph{one-skeleton} of $X$.
+If $X$ is a nice, equivariantly formal $T$-space, the \emph{Chang-Skjelbred Lemma} \cite{cs}\footnote{The conclusion of the Chang-Skjelbred Lemma holds under more general hypotheses, see Allday-Franz-Puppe \cite{allday2011equivariant}}(see also \cite{franz2007ecs}) identifies $H_T^*(X)$ with the kernel of the coboundary map of the pair